jtb324/ScholarWebscrapper/README.md

 ## In Progress:

-- Still would like to be able to extract information about the publications
+- Still would like to be able to extract more information about the publications such as authors.

+* also need to write it so that you can either visit the page or you could get the list generated, not both.